trishurdzik/trishurdzik.github.io/index.markdown

 ### **We Decode Human Culture**

-Every company, team, or community has its own hidden rules—kind of like finding that cheat code that gives you 30 extra lives.
+Every company, team, or community has its own unspoken rules or subculture.
 We study those rules (spoken and unspoken) so that our strategies actually make sense to the people they’re meant for.

 **Example:** Trying to apply the same training in both a laid-back startup and a high-pressure healthcare org?
-That’s like expecting a Game Boy cartridge to work in a Sega Genesis.
-Doesn’t compute.
+It's simply not going to work.
 We tailor the experience to *your* unique culture.

 ---

-### **We Make Research That’s Fun to Use (Not Like Clunky Old Software)**
+### **We Make Research Findings and Recommendations Interesting**
-We’re not here to deliver boring reports that feel like a manual for a fax machine.
+We’re not here to deliver boring reports.
 We turn our findings into **engaging, useful stories and visuals** that help people understand what’s going on and how to improve it.

 **Example:** Instead of just saying, “Users are disengaged,” we’ll say:
 > “Imagine trying to play *Tetris* with invisible blocks.
 That’s what your onboarding feels like to new employees.”